-This is THE beef and broccoli recipe that will satisfy all of your take-out cravings.
-Tender seared strips of beef and crisp bites of broccoli coated in a deliciously sweet and savory sauce.
+This is THE best beef and broccoli recipe that will satisfy all of your take-out cravings.
+Even better than Panda Express beef and broccoli, this copycat recipe has tender seared strips of beef and tender crisp bites of broccoli coated in a deliciously sweet and savory sauce.
 It’s a 30-minute restaurant-quality meal made in the comfort of your own kitchen.

-Broccoli beef is healthy, flavorful, has far less sodium than grabbing take out, and it’s much more cost-effective.
-Imagine thin strips of juicy steak and tender broccoli permeated with immense flavors of a thick and sticky sauce made of soy sauce, ginger, and brown sugar.
-All of this is topped off with toasted sesame seeds to add a little nuttiness which rounds out the dish.
-I mean, it’s winning all around.
+Broccoli beef is healthy, flavorful, has far less sodium than grabbing take out, and at a fraction of the cost.
+Imagine thin strips of juicy steak and tender broccoli permeated with the flavors of a thick and sticky sauce made of soy sauce, ginger, and brown sugar.
+This traditional Chinese take-out dish is topped with toasted sesame seeds to add a little nuttiness which rounds out the dish.

 - Top sirloin, skirt steak, or flank steak – Cut into thin strips, across the grain

-- Dark soy sauce – you can substitute low sodium soy sauce, but using dark soy sauce is going to give you that deep flavor we love in a broccoli beef recipe
+- Dark soy sauce – you can substitute low sodium soy sauce, but using dark soy sauce is going to give you that deep flavor we love in a broccoli beef recipe, it is typically much saltier than a light soy sauce, so measure carefully.

-- Mirin – This is a rice wine vinegar containing alcohol.
+- Mirin – This is a rice wine vinegar containing alcohol and has a touch of sweetness.
 You can also substitute rice vinegar instead.

 - Oyster sauce – Gives it a complex sweet and salty flavor.